awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-ota.md

 ## Testing<a name="porting-testing-ota"></a>

-If you are using an IDE to build test projects, you need to set up your library port in the IDE project\.
+If you're using an IDE to build test projects, you need to set up your library port in the IDE project\.

 ### Setting up the IDE test project<a name="testing-ide-ota"></a>

-If you are using an IDE for porting and testing, you need to add some source files to the IDE test project before you can test your ported code\.
+If you're using an IDE for porting and testing, you must add some source files to the IDE test project before you can test your ported code\.
+This includes code for the OTA library, PAL port, and OTA test code\.

 **Important**
 In the following steps, make sure that you add the source files to your IDE project from their on\-disk location\.
-Do not create duplicate copies of source files\.
+Don't create duplicate copies of source files\.

+In this procedure, you add files for the OTA library, OTA port, and OTA test code to your test IDE project\.

-**To set up the OTA library in the IDE project**
+**To set up your IDE test project**

+1. Add the OTA library code to your project:

+   1. In a text editor, open the `freertos/libraries/ota_for_aws/otaFilePaths.cmake` file to see various CMake variables related to building the OTA library\.

+   1. Add the files listed in the variables `OTA_SOURCES`, `OTA_OS_FREERTOS_SOURCES`, `OTA_HTTP_SOURCES` \(for the OTA over HTTP demo\), and `OTA_MQTT_SOURCES` to your IDE project\.

+   1. Add the include paths listed in the variables `OTA_INCLUDE_PUBLIC_DIRS`, `OTA_INCLUDE_PRIVATE_DIRS`, and `OTA_INCLUDE_OS_FREERTOS_DIRS` to your IDE project\.

+1. Add the OTA PAL code to the project:

+   1. Add `freertos/vendors/vendor/boards/board/ports/ota_pal_for_aws/` to your include path\.

+   1. Add the `ota_pal.c` and `ota_pal.h` files located in the `freertos/vendors/vendor/boards/board/ports/ota_pal_for_aws/` directory to your project\.

+   1. Add any platform specific files or include paths to your project\.

-1. Add the source file `freertos/vendors/vendor/boards/board/ports/ota/aws_ota_pal.c` to the `aws_tests` IDE project\.
+1. Add the OTA test source file to the project:

+   1. Add all source files located in `freertos\tests\integration_test\ota_pal` and its subdirectories to your project\.

+   1. Add `freertos\tests\integration_test\ota_pal` and `freertos\tests\integration_test\ota_pal\test_files` to the include path of your test project\.

-1. Add the following test source files to the `aws_tests` IDE project:
+1. Add the OTA related config files to the test project:

-   + `freertos/libraries/freertos_plus/aws/ota/test/aws_test_ota_cbor.c`
-   + `freertos/libraries/freertos_plus/aws/ota/test/aws_test_ota_agent.c`
-   + `freertos/libraries/freertos_plus/aws/ota/test/aws_test_ota_pal.c`
-   + `freertos/demos/ota/aws_iot_ota_update_demo.c`
+   1. Add the `ota_config.h` file \(for the aws\_demo project\) and the `aws_test_ota_config.h` file \(for the aws\_test project\) to the config files directory at `freertos/vendors/vendor/boards/board/aws_tests/config_files`\.

+     You can find examples in the `freertos/vendors/vendor/boards/board/aws_tests/config_files` directory\.

+For an example of an IDE test project for OTA, see the [ GitHub](https://github.com/aws/amazon-freertos/tree/main/projects/pc/windows/visual_studio/aws_tests) website\.

 ### Configuring the `CMakeLists.txt` file<a name="testing-cmake-ota"></a>